olamothe/demo-next-js-headless/README.md

 This `submit()` function has some minimal logic that needs to be handled when the end user is not currently on the search page.
 When that happens, we need to `synchronize` the url manager with the `q` value, wiping out any other previous parameters.

-This is done so that any state, if any, that were present on the search page are not kept.
+This is done so that any state that were present on the search page is not kept.

 For example, we would want any facet selection to be removed.